debjitbis08/website/src/content/post/tagless-final/2025-03-10-typed-tagless-final-interpreters-part-1.md

 console.log(tail(x));
 ```

-Using similar idea for our arithmetic language.
-We can write,
+This idea of representing language constructs using functions rather than algebraic data types serves as inspiration for the embedding we'll explore next.
+Notice how, in our arithmetic example below, each function directly encodes the meaning of language terms:

 ```typescript
 type Repr = number;